 BSc of Electrical & Electronic Engineering, University of Bath, UK

-Business value of websites (eCommerce Websites), Social Commerce (Social Medial for eCommerce), Management Information Systems, Social Media Marketing, Digital transformation, eHealth, Innovation, AI and Blockchain
+Business value of websites (eCommerce Websites), Social Commerce (Social Medial for eCommerce), Management Information Systems, Project Management, Digital transformation, eHealth, Innovation, AI and Blockchain

 Principles of MIS (U), Management Information Systems (G), E-Business (U), Project Management (U, G), Business System and Applications.
 Knowledge Management